-In September 2024, Deon Turner, appellant, filed a petition for judicial review in the Circuit Court for Somerset County from a final decision of the Inmate Grievance Office.
+In October 2024, Deon Turner, appellant, filed a petition for judicial review in the Circuit Court for Somerset County from a final decision of the Inmate Grievance Office.
 Along with that petition, he filed a Request for Waiver of Prepaid Costs pursuant to Maryland Rule 1-325 averring that he had no income or assets.
 He also included an Inmate Account Summary which indicated that he had approximately \$128 in his institutional account.
-The court subsequently entered an order denying his request for waiver of prepaid costs on the grounds that it had "granted waivers in [other petitions]" but that appellant had "sufficient funds to pay fees" in this case.
+The court subsequently entered an order denying his request for waiver of prepaid costs on the grounds that appellant had "filed eleven (11) prior cases with this Court."
 This appeal followed.
-On appeal, appellant contends that the court abused its discretion in denying his fee waiver request because "the submitted inmate account summary included for disclosure [showed] a total balance below the court costs" and the court did not make any findings that his petition for judicial review was frivolous.
+On appeal, appellant contends that the court erred in denying his fee waiver request pursuant to Rule 1-325 because he did not have sufficient funds in his institutional account to pay the prepaid costs and the court did not make any specific findings that his petition for judicial review was frivolous.
 For the reasons that follow, we shall affirm.